dieselrabbit/screenlogicpy/README.md

 # Library usage

+***New for v0.5.0:** The screenlogicpy library has moved over to using asyncio for all network I/O. Relevent methods now require the **async/await** syntax.*

 The `ScreenLogicGateway` class is the primary interface.

     from screenlogicpy import ScreenLogicGateway

     gateway = ScreenLogicGateway("192.168.x.x")

+*Changed in v0.5.0: Instanciating the gateway no longer automatically connects to the protocol adapter or performs an initial update.*

+## Connecting to a ScreenLogic Protocol Adapter

+Once instanciated, use `async_connect()` to connect and logon to the ScreenLogic Protocol Adapter.

+    success = await gateway.async_connect()

+This method also performs the initial polling of the pool controller configuration.

+*New in v0.5.0*

+## Polling the data

+Once connected, all available data can be polled with the `async_update()` coroutine.

+    await gateway.async_update()

+This update consists of sending requests for:

+1. Current pool status
+2. Detailed information for *each* configured pump
+3. Detailed pool chemistry information
+4. Status ans settings for any configured salt chlorine generators

+**Warning:** This method is not rate-limited.
+The calling application is responsible for maintaining reasonable intervals between updates.

+*Changed in v0.5.0: This method now an async coroutine and no longer disconnects from the protocol adapter after polling the data.*

+## Using the data

+The `ScreenLogicGateway` class updates all data at once from the ScreenLogic gateway.
+That data is cached as a `dict` object for continued reference by the consuming application.
+The consuming application may get this data at anytime with the `get_data()` method.

+    data = gateway.get_data()

+## Disconnecting

+When done, use `async_disconnect()` to close the connection to the protocol adapter.

+    await gateway.async_disconnect()

+*New in v0.5.0*

 ## Gateway Discovery

-The `discovery` module's `discover()` function can be used to get a list of all discovered ScreenLogic gateways on the local network.
-Each gateway is represented as a `dict` object that can then be directly used to instanciate a `ScreenLogicGateway` class.
+The `discovery` module's `async_discover()` function can be used to get a list of all discovered ScreenLogic protocol adapters on the local network.
+Each protocol adapterx is represented as a `dict` object that can then be directly used to instanciate a `ScreenLogicGateway` class.

+    hosts = await discovery.async_discover()

+*New in v0.5.0: This method is now an async coroutine.*

+## Example

     from screenlogicpy import ScreenLogicGateway, discovery

-    hosts = discovery.discover()
+    hosts = await discovery.async_discover()
     if len(hosts) > 0:
         gateway = ScreenLogicGateway(**hosts[0])
+        if await gateway.async_connect():
+            await gateway.async_update()
+            await gateway.async_disconnect()
             data = gateway.get_data()
     else:
         print("No gateways found")

-## Querying data

-The `ScreenLogicGateway` class updates all data at once from the ScreenLogic gateway.
-That data is cached as a `dict` object for continued reference by the consuming application.
-The consuming application may get this data at anytime with the `get_data()` method.

-    data = gateway.get_data()

-## Updating the data

-When instanciated, the `ScreenLogicGateway` class object will perform an initial update of all available data to populate it's internal cache.
-A consuming application may request further updates of the internal data with the `update()` method.

-    gateway.update()

-After `update()`, The consuming application may then query the new data with `get_data()`.

-**Note:** This update consists of:

-1. Connecting and logging-on to the specified ScreenLogic gateway.
-2. Sending requests for
-    1. Pool controller configuration
-    2. Current pool status
-    3. Detailed information for *each* configured pump
-    4. Detailed pool chemistry information
-3. Closing the connection to the gateway.

-**Warning:** This method is not rate-limited.
-The calling application is responsible for maintaining reasonable intervals between updates.

 ## Performing actions